(Media release from the U.S. Small Business Administration):

 “Waiting to file an SBA application could cause unnecessary delays in receiving disaster assistance, and survivors may miss the application deadline.
 Submitting the loan application is an essential part of the disaster recovery process,” said Kem Fleming, director of SBA Field Operations Center East.

-Administrator Guzman made the loans available in response to a letter from Georgia Governor Brian P. Kemp’s authorized representative, Valarie Grooms, dated Jan.
-5, requesting a disaster declaration by the SBA.
-Businesses and residents in the declared area can now apply for low-interest disaster loans from the SBA.
-The declaration covers Chattooga County and the adjacent counties of Floyd and Walker in Georgia; and Cherokee and DeKalb in Alabama.
+Anyone in the declared counties with physical property damage should apply for the low-interest disaster loan program.
+The declaration covers Chattooga County in Georgia; and the adjacent counties of Floyd and Walker in Georgia; and Cherokee and DeKalb in Alabama.

 Interest rates are as low as 3.04 percent for businesses, 1.875 percent for nonprofit organizations, and 2.188 percent for homeowners and renters, with terms up to 30 years.
 Loan amounts and terms are set by the SBA and are based on each applicant’s financial condition.

 Applicants may apply online using the Electronic Loan Application (ELA) via SBA’s secure website at DisasterLoanAssistance.sba.gov/ela/s and should apply under SBA declaration # 17751.